teals-professional-learning-community/IntroCS/lab_11.md

 >
 > ## <br />

 SNAP is different than many other languages in another way — you run it in a web browser like Firefox or Chrome instead of running it locally on your computer.
-You saw in the Do Not that you can use this URL to visit the Snap home page:
+You saw in the Do Now that you can use this URL to visit the Snap home page:

 **<http://snap.berkeley.edu/>**